gregorriegler/gregorriegler.github.io/_drafts/2022-07-20-continuous-tdd-and-commit.md

 ---

 I recently felt the urge to experiment with my TDD workflow and improve it.
-Too many manual steps I did.
+It had too many manual steps.
 Like running the tests, starting a commit, writing a commit message, pulling it, and pushing it.
 Phew, it felt BORING!